 Stage 2 ION

 ION is the Region of Waterloo's light rail transit system.
 In June 2019 the Region completed construction of Stage 1 ION and started service between Conestoga station in Waterloo and Fairway station in Kitchener, with a total of 19 stations along the route.
-The Region of Waterloo is proposing to extend the ION LRT system an additional 18 km from Fairway station in Kitchener to Downtown Cambridge with eight new stations, creating a continuous LRT service across the Region’s three urban centres.
+The Region of Waterloo is proposing to extend the ION LRT system an additional 17 km from Fairway station in Kitchener to Downtown Cambridge with seven new stations, creating a continuous LRT service across the Region’s three urban centres.

 On June 10, 2021 the Minister of the Environment, Conservation and Parks signed a Notice to Proceed for the Stage 2 ION project.